nutanix/libvfio-user/docs/vfio-user.rst

 The same message format is used in the server's reply with the semantics described above.

-If and only if the client has requested to enable twin-socket mode by setting ``twin_socket.enable`` to true in its capabilities, the server may optionally set up a separate command channel for server-to-client commands and their replies.
+If and only if the client has requested twin-socket mode by setting ``twin_socket.enable`` to true in its capabilities, the server may optionally set up a separate command channel for server-to-client commands and their replies.
 The server enables twin-socket mode as follows: